-For the Community Installations subprogram, PRDOH will employ utilize a competitive selection process that maximizes the mitigation of risks to life and property through a scoring system that directly ties to the data-based Risk Assessment.
+For the Community Installations subprogram, PRDOH will employ a competitive selection process that maximizes the mitigation of risks to life and property. through a A scoring system will be used to evaluate selected communities and that directly ties them to the data-based Risk Assessment.
 Evaluation of project eligibility and competitive qualities will include criteria focused on mitigation of threats identified within the jurisdiction(s) where the project provides benefit.
 By utilizing the results of the risk assessment, each project will be given a Risk-Benefit Score.
 This score is based on potential mitigated risk, or a MIT Index Ratio, project beneficiaries, and project cost.

-Equation 11 12: Risk-Benefit Score $$RBS = \frac{(MIT\ INDEX)(AOB\ BENEFICIARIES)}{(PROJECT\ COST)}\ x\ 100$$
+Equation 11: Risk-Benefit Score

-By basing project selection on the Risk Benefit Score, projects that reduce risk to the greatest number of people at the lowest cost will be prioritized.
-Furthermore, because critical lifelines were intrinsic to the calculation of risk as part of the risk assessment, and because of the interdependent nature of critical lifelines, projects that mitigate risk to one (1) or more of the critical lifelines will receive a higher Risk Benefit Score than those that mitigate risk to only secondary lifelines.
+$RBS = \frac{(MIT \ INDEX)(AOB \ BENEFICIARIES)}{(PROJECT \ COST)} \ x \ 100$ one (1) or more of the critical lifelines will receive a higher Risk Benefit Score than those that mitigate risk to only secondary lifelines.
 Applicants can predict their Risk Benefit Score by utilizing the Risk Assessment Tool.
 See Project Examples in the Infrastructure Mitigation Program.

+By basing project selection on the Risk Benefit Score, projects that reduce risk to the greatest number of people at the lowest cost will be prioritized.
+Furthermore, because critical lifelines were intrinsic to the calculation of risk as part of the risk assessment, and because of the interdependent nature of critical lifelines, projects that mitigate risk to